run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

     No additional work needs to be performed.
 We will use the _Red Hat Certified Operator Catalog (Operator Hub)_ during the installation.

+## Installer Machine

+The machine running the installation script (typically the Kubernetes master) must have:

+* At least 50GB of free space.
+* Docker installed.

 ## Other

-* (Airgapped installation only) __Docker Registry__.
+* (Airgapped installation only) __Private Docker Registry__.
 Run:AI assumes the existence of a Docker registry for images.
 Most likely installed within the organization.
 The installation requires the network address and port for the registry (referenced below as `<REGISTRY_URL>`).

-## Installer Machine

-The machine running the installation script (typically the Kubernetes master) must have:

-* At least 50GB of free space.
-* Docker installed.